Our groundbreaking chemistry researchers are recognized as pioneers in colloid and fine particle research and discovery.

-The Master's in Chemistry consists of 30 credit hours, 18 of which are specifically in chemistry.
-The other 12 are in well-rounded master-level classes.
-This program can be completed in about two years.
+The MS in Chemistry consists of a minimum of 30 credit hours, 18 of which are specifically in chemistry.
+The remaining credit hours are divided between master's-level classes, a seminar and a thesis project.

 1. A minimum of 30 credit hours of graduate coursework, with a minimum of 18 credit hours of graduate chemistry courses.